xlnwel/blog/docs/_posts/2021-01-01-C++-concurrency8.md

 ### Improving responsiveness with concurrency

-Most modern graphical use interface frameworks are event-driver; the user performs actions on the user interface by pressing keys or moving the mouse, which generate a series of events or messages that the application then handles.
+Most modern graphical user interface frameworks are event-driver; the user performs actions on the user interface by pressing keys or moving the mouse, which generate a series of events or messages that the application then handles.
 To increase responsiveness, we usually handle the lengthy task on a new thread and leave a dedicated GUI thread to process the events.
 The following code shows a simple example, which only handles a single task

 ```c++
 std::thread task_thread;